tenzir/tenzir/web/docs/setup/deploy/docker-compose.md

 :::info Docker Compose V2 CLI
 All examples shown use the [Docker Compose V2 CLI][docker-compose-v2-cli].
-If using `docker compose` (with a space) does not work for you, try using `docker-compose` instead—although we don't test it explicitly, most commands should work that way as well.
+If using `docker compose` (with a space) does not work for you, try using `docker-compose` instead.
+We don't test our scripts explicitly with this older version, so although most commands should work, we recommand upgrading to a recent version of Docker and Compose.
 :::

 [docker-compose-v2-cli]: https://docs.docker.com/compose/#compose-v2-and-the-new-docker-compose-command